School Science Lessons

 Catechins

-Catechins are plant-derived polyphenolic antioxidants with phytotonic properties, are used for treating obesity.
+Catechins are from polyphenolic antioxidants with phytotonic properties, and are used for treating obesity.

 Dark chocolate and red table wine contain high concentrations of catechins and their compounds,